FrustratedGameDev/Papers/FinalReport/Dimensions Defined.md

    As a developer, it feels good to be acknowledged for the hardwork, responsibility, and accountability that is put into a product.
 This can be characterized as high work ownership.
 When a developer is not acknowledged for their contributions or made responsibile for their portion of a project  this can be characterized as low work ownership.

-### Size

-   The size of a system constitutes of 3 aspects: (1) The number of develpers working on a product, (2) the complexity of a product's features, and (3) number of users for a product.
-All of these factors can contribute to the stress of a developer.
-As each of these aspects of size increase so does the activities of a devloper.